f-prime/Hey/README.md

 ===

-    ./hey push everything to github with the message "First commit" ./hey push this, this, this, that "Second commit"
+    ./hey push everything to github with the message "First commit" ./hey push this, this, this, that to github "Second commit"

 Update